 This is like trying to find the North Pole in Antarctica — it looks like you’re in the right place when you’re in the middle of the snowy tundra, but you’re not.

 If you have toothache, you focus on the tooth and finding someone or something to treat it.
 Our brains naturally focus on the source of pain, so if we have a problem, it’s painful and we focus on it.

-We know this and we wish we could stop doing it but we can’t.
+W´hen it comes to mental pain, we know we should stop focusing on it, we wish we could stop thinking about it — but we can’t.
 On and on the mind goes, telling the same thing over and over and solving nothing.
 As Gail Brenner says in Suffering Is Optional: A Spiritual Guide to Freedom from Self-Judgment and Feelings of Inadequacy

 If you could easily eliminate thoughts, then that’s what you would do, and you would be living happily ever after.
 But trying to eliminate them leaves you fighting with your experience and waiting for peace to come at some future time.
 So if you can’t stop or change these pesky thoughts that bring you down, what do you do?